arthuro555/THNK/docs/docs/concepts/adapters.md

 The P2P adapter simply allows a THNK game to be hosted onto your P2P connection, and to connect to servers using their P2P ID.

 To use it, you need to first connect your game to a broker server.
-It is up to you wehter to use the default one or a custom one - THNK works with either.
+It is up to you whether to use the default one or a custom one - THNK works with either.
 Then, you can use the actions to host a server.
 When hosting the server, give a way to copy your P2P ID, for example with the text input object.
 Finally, you can use the connection action to connect as a client to a P2P server using the server's ID.

 ## Geckos.io Adapter